Global search

 Primary navigation

-In December 2024, the parties to the Hino class action agreed to an in-principle agreement to settle the proceeding for AU$87,000,000 (inclusive of legal and administration costs).
-The settlement has been reached without any admission of liability by Hino.
+In December 2024, the parties to the Hino class action agreed to an in-principle agreement to settle the proceeding for AU$87,000,000 (inclusive of legal and administration costs) (the “Proposed Settlement”).
+The Proposed Settlement has been reached without any admission of liability by Hino and is subject to Court approval.

-If at any time prior to 17 April 2023, you purchased, leased or otherwise acquired an interest in Australia in a Hino branded vehicle fitted with a diesel engine that was manufactured during the period from 1 January 2003 to 22 August 2022, we encourage you to register your interest in the class action to ensure you receive important updates regarding the proposed settlement and how it may affect your rights.
-As of January 2025, if you have already registered with Maurice Blackburn, you do not need to do anything further and will receive updates as the settlement progresses.
+If at any time prior to 17 April 2023, you purchased, leased or otherwise acquired an interest in Australia in a Hino branded vehicle fitted with a diesel engine that was manufactured during the period from 1 January 2003 to 22 August 2022, you may be a group member in the Hino Class Action and the Proposed Settlement, if approved, may impact your legal rights.

 Are you a group member?